Destiny 2: The Edge of Fate: Major Update

 Ash & Iron began on September 9, 2025.
-The major update sees players return to the Plaguelands on Earth (last seen in the original Destinys final expansion, Rise of Iron) where the story of The Edge of Fate continues.
-The Seasonal Bonus Power cap was increased to 550, and it also features a new, three-player activity called "Reclaim", where players battle Vex and Cabal under the control of The Conductor, Maya Sundaresh, to reclaim territories on Earth, primarily in the Plaguelands.
+The major update sees players return to the Plaguelands on Earth (last seen in the original Destinys final 2016 expansion, Rise of Iron).
+The Seasonal Bonus Power cap was increased to 550, and it also features a new, three-player activity called "Reclaim", where players battle Vex and Red Legion Cabal under the control of The Conductor, Maya Sundaresh, to reclaim territories on Earth, primarily in the Plaguelands.
 An "epic" version of the Desert Perpetual raid released on September 27 and had a contest mode enabled for the first 48 hours.
 A new exotic mission, "Heliostat", was added on October 7, rewarding a new craftable exotic sword, "Wolfsbane", which functions as a battle ax.
+A new limited time event called "Call to Arms" was also featured at the end of the season, where players played specific Portal activities to earn points and obtain better gear.

 Plot

 In the previous expansion, The Final Shape and its subsequent three episodes (Echoes, Revenant, and Heresy), the Vanguard and their allies defeated the Witness and its three Echoes that were created from its defeat, concluding the "Light and Darkness" saga that began with the original Destiny (2014).

 As the Vanguard dealt with the final Echo of the Witness, Orin, the Emissary of the Nine, gave the player's Guardian an invitation from the Nine, a celestial pantheon of mysterious, dark matter-based entities that have been caught in the gravity wells of the Sun and eight major planets of the Solar System, to visit the planetoid Kepler in the Oort cloud, before disavowing herself as the Emissary, no longer willing to do their bidding.
-The Nine continue to send these invitations, and eventually draw the Vanguard's attention by sending a 21st-century subway train car to bring the Guardians to Kepler.
-When they arrive, they are greeted by Lodi, also known as Dr. Louis Yero, a human from Earth's Space Age that worked for the fictional United States Department of External Observations (DEO) that tracked alien activities.
+The Nine continue to send these invitations, and eventually draw the Vanguard's attention by sending a 21st-century subway train car to bring the Guardian to Kepler.
+When they arrive, they are greeted by Lodi, also known as Dr. Louis Yero, a human from Earth's Space Age that worked for the United States Department of External Observations (DEO) that tracked alien activities.
 Lodi was pulled into the future after answering a phone call from a disconnected handset, and ended up on Kepler, where he was seen to by the Aionians, humans that had originally arrived at Kepler on a colony ship centuries prior to the Collapse.
 Lodi explains that Kepler is held together by a singularity, which would destroy the entire Solar System should it collapse.